California Criminal Defense Lawyer

 At Felonies4Less, In California and throughout the country, we want you or you loved one to receive excellent representation at an affordable price.
 Don’t go to court alone, contact Felonies4Less today!

 Let one of our criminal defense attorneys at Felonies4Less help you navigate the complex legal system.
-We specifically work with clients who make too much money to qualify for a Public Defender and yet, cannot afford the Over Priced law firms.
+We specifically work with clients who make too much money to qualify for a Public Defender and yet, cannot afford some of the Over Priced law firms.
 We understand that everyone deserves quality representation no matter what the charges.